Khabib Nurmagomedov vs Tony Ferguson UFC 249 Fight/Predictions

 Predictions for Khabib vs Ferguson fight

-For as underrated as Khabib Nurmagomedov’s striking is, he doesn’t want to stand across the cage from Tony Ferguson, for a couple different reasons.
+As underrated Khabib Nurmagomedov’s striking is, he doesn’t want to stand across the cage from Tony Ferguson, for a couple different reasons.

-First, Tony can hit anyone from anywhere; he’s quick, his timing is impeccable, and he cuts tremendous angles that constantly leave even the best stand-up fighters guessing.
-It will be a huge risk for Khabib to play stand-up games in the first rounds.
+First, Tony can hit anyone from anywhere.
+He’s quick, his timing is impeccable, and he cuts tremendous angles that constantly leave even the best stand-up fighters guessing.
+It will be a huge risk for Khabib to play stand-up games in the first or second round.

-Second, Khabib is a wrestler by nature, and the truth is that unless he decides to move up to welterweight division, he’s going to possess a grappling advantage over everyone he faces.
-Thus, if he’s standing up and boxing, he’s playing to Ferguson’s strength – not his own.
+Second, Khabib is a wrestler by nature, and the truth is that unless he decides to move up to welterweight division, he’s going to possess a grappling advantage over anyone he faces.
+Thus, if he’s standing up and boxing, he’s playing to Ferguson’s strength and not his own.

-Nurmagomedov will probably initiate the contest by charging Ferguson, timing a takedown, and assuming top control.
+Nurmagomedov will probably initiate the contest by charging Ferguson, timing a takedown, and assuming top control for the most part of the bout.
 Tony will try to resist, and he may have some success, but the reality is that no man has been able to defend Khabib’s takedowns.
+No doubt, Khabib will take Tony down to the canvas.

-From the bottom, though, Ferguson will have options.
-He can immediately fall into D’Arce choke formation – he submitted Lando Vanatta and Edson Barboza with the maneuver, and try to submit Khabib.
-Additionally, even if said attempts aren’t successful in drawing a tap, they can help Ferguson to improve his position and stand up.
-He can also kick Nurmagomedov off and stand up, but that’s easier said than done.
+From the bottom, though, Ferguson will have options, he likes to fight off his back.
+He can immediately fall into D’Arce choke formation – he submitted Lando Vanatta and Edson Barboza with this maneuver.
+Additionally, even if said attempts aren’t successful in drawing a tap, they can help Ferguson to improve his position on the ground or help to confuse Khabib.
+He can also kick Nurmagomedov off and stand up – but it is much easier said than done.

-Nurmagomedov has been known to slow down late in contests, and with his famously fantastic cardio, Tony will probably try to take advantage of this.
+Nurmagomedov has been known to slow down in later rounds, and with his fenomenal cardio, Tony will probably try to take advantage of this (as long as this fight lasts that long).
 For Khabib, a finish is almost out of the question.
 Ferguson hasn’t been knocked out yet, and it doesn’t look as though he’ll be stopped with strikes in the near future.
-More dangerously, Khabib could well gas himself out if he expends too much energy searching for the knockout.
+More dangerously, Khabib could well gas himself out if he expends too much energy searching for the knockout victory.

 For Khabib, this means staying calm and keeping energy up across twenty-five minutes of combat.
 For Ferguson, this means working consistently and diligently while not becoming overly susceptible to takedowns.

-Despite the 11-fight winning streak, bookmakers see Tony Ferguson as an underdog against Nurmagomedov.
+Despite the 12-fight winning streak, bookmakers see Tony Ferguson as an underdog against Nurmagomedov.
 Prior to their latest canceled fight in 2018, Nurmagomedov was set at -200 and Ferguson was at +165.

 Since then, Khabib won and defended his LW title, upgraded his stand-up and boxing, stayed healthy and avoided injuries.
 Tony, on the other hand, suffered a serious injury, went through knee surgery but come back strong with a win vs Pettis.
 By the way, it’s worth mentioning that Tony’s fight against Pettis wasn’t one-sided – Anthony was close to winning and who knows what would have happened if he didn’t break his hand during one of the exchanges.